10up/brightcove-video-connect/readme.txt

 * Fixed autplay not working with Brightcove Player 7.
 * Fixed link to authentication API docs.

-* Fixed fatal error when Brightcove menu is null.

 = 2.8.1 =

 * Fixed fatal error when Brightcove menu is null.